oscarbranson/latools_gui/docs/source/backend/modules/templates.rst

 The term, template, describes various graphical objects which are displayed on the interface.
-Templates are the primary building blocks of the graphical interface, and they differ from stages in that each template has a unique structure and purpose, whereas stages are solely to house the tools at each step of the LAtools process.
+Templates are the primary building blocks of the graphical interface, and they differ from stages in that each template has a unique structure and purpose, whereas stages are there solely to house the tools at each step of the LAtools process.

 Structure